Rae Rosenberg

 Rae Rosenberg is a Lecturer in the School of GeoSciences at the University of Edinburgh.
 He holds a Ph.D. in Critical Human Geography from York University and his work explores the contestations of living, and forms of resistance and belonging, amongst multiply-marginalized LGBTQ2+ people.
 His writing is published in journals such as Environment and Planning D: Society and Space, Urban Studies, and Urban Geography.

-- Queer geographies and studies
+- Trans, queer, and feminist geographies and studies

 - Critical race geographies and studies